ClojureBridgeLondon/organise-clojurebridge-london/README.md

 # Managing the event

+Managing the event is made much easier by using a few simple tools.

+We currently recommend using Meetup.com as this is where the majority of people find our community.

+We encorage voluteers & students to share their programming & clojure experience levels with us via the google forms, to make it easier to group teachers with students.
+The student experience google form has a question to confirm gender identification, our main way to ensure we are creating a suitable working space for students.

+## Registration tools & experience capturing forms

 The current recommendations for mananging the event is to create the following:

 * Create ClojureBridge London event - [example issue on clojurebridge/Workshops repository](https://github.com/ClojureBridge/Workshops/issues/38)